- Executive (EX) Committee

 - Facilitate proposed changes to the product coding matrices (PCMs) and the uniform transmittal document (UTD) on an annual basis, including the review, approval and notification of changes.
 Monitor, assist with and report on state implementation of any PCM changes.

 - Facilitate the review and revision of the Product Filing Review Handbook, which contains an overview of all of the operational efficiency tools and describes best practices for industry filers and state reviewers with regard to the rate and form filing and review process.
-In 2020, develop and implement a communication plan to inform states about the Product Filing Review Handbook.
+Develop and implement a communication plan to inform states about the Product Filing Review Handbook.

 - Provide direction to NAIC staff regarding SERFF functionality, implementation, development and enhancements.
 Direct NAIC staff to provide individual state speed to market reports to each commissioner at each national meeting.
 Receive periodic reports from NAIC staff, as needed.

-- Conduct the following activities as desired by the Interstate Insurance Product Regulation Commission:
+- Conduct the following activities as desired by the Interstate Insurance Product Regulation Commission (Compact):

 - Receive periodic reports from the Compact, as needed.